 Our client Anna* came to us after receiving an inheritance from her late mother’s estate.
 Having already taken the decision to use some of the money received to pay down her mortgage, she had a balance of €500,000 remaining.
 How should Anna invest the remainder of her inherited lump sum?

-The inheritance of a large sum of money can change your circumstances significantly, and so there’s a lot to think about.
+The inheritance of a large sum of money can change your circumstances significantly, so there’s a lot to think about.
 We encourage our clients to consider the following:

--What are your investment goals?
+– What are your investment goals?

--How long are you willing to invest the funds?
+– How long are you willing to invest the funds?

--What is your current financial situation?
+– What is your current financial situation?

--What is your risk appetite?
-That is, how much stock market volatility are you willing to accept in exchange for potential longer-term growth?
+– How much stock market volatility are you willing to accept in exchange for potential longer-term growth?

 How to make the most of your inheritance

-Often, people feel like they are risk takers but when this is quantified by illustrating examples of stock market corrections, they can become uncomfortable.
-A diversified investment in global equity markets can offer high single digit returns on average over the long term, but we can also expect them to correct by between 30-50% every six to eight years.
+Ultimately, Anna’s investment mix should reflect her willingness and ability to tolerate risk in the context of her time.
+A diversified investment in global equity markets can offer high single digit returns on average over the long-term, but we can also expect them to correct by between 30-50 per cent every six to eight years.
 As we have experienced since the beginning of the year, markets can be volatile.
 That’s why thinking about your lump sum in different baskets of time and risk can be useful.

-For the aspirational bucket, we explored an actively managed, concentrated global equity fund that offers investment in a diversified portfolio of 35 – 45 small/mid-sized growth companies.
+For the aspirational bucket, we explored an actively managed, concentrated global equity fund that offers investment in a diversified portfolio of 35 – 45 small / mid-sized growth companies.

 By allocating Anna’s lump-sum across multiple risk buckets, she now has a diversified investment portfolio that aims to deliver long-term growth for her future.